National rail strikesDisruption on London's transport network until Sun 26 June

-Our Journey Planner gives the best routes between stations, bus stops, piers, places of interest, addresses or postcodes.
+Our TfL Go app and Journey Planner give the best routes between stations, bus stops, piers, places of interest, addresses or postcodes.
 You can also set the time you want to travel and whether you want to take the fastest route or the one with fewest changes or least walking involved.

 Select 'accessibility and travel options' to say whether you can use stairs or escalators, which types of transport you like to use and how far you are prepared to walk.
 If you are unlikely to be able to manage the step or gap onto a train, select the option marked 'I need step-free access to the train, bus etc'.